 If you purchase some shares in an S corporation for $10,000, at the point you make the purchase you have $10,000 of basis in your stock.

 If over the course of the first year, your share of the corporation's profits equals $20,000, that $20,000 if reinvested increases your basis from $10,000 to $30,000.

 If the corporation doesn't make any money in the second year but distributes $16,000 to you, that distribution decreases your basis to $14,000 because $30,000 minus $16,000 equals $14,000.

-So here's why basis is important.
+So here's where basis stuff comes into play.
 If an S corporation makes a distribution to a shareholder that's in excess of his or her basis, the excess amount is treated as a capital gain.
 For example, if you have $14,000 of basis in your S corporation stock and the corporation makes a $15,000 distribution, the extra $1000 gets treated as capital gain.

 When a C Corporation Converts to an S Corporation